sailoog/openplotter-documentation/en/getting_started.md

 ---

-## Downloading and installing OpenPlotter RPI on an SD card
+## Installing OpenPlotter RPI on an SD card

 Download the last version of **OpenPlotter RPI** from